carvel-dev/carvel/site/content/ytt/docs/develop/how-to-modularize.md

 ```
 Execute this template by running `ytt -f config.yml`.

-The result is identical to our original template, and we can be sure all our repeated values will be consistent and easier to modify.
+The result is identical to our original template, and now we can be sure all our repeated values will be consistent and easier to modify.

 ### Functions
-[Functions](lang-ref-def.md) provide a way to extract common code into a separate executable fragment/code snippet.
+[Functions](lang-ref-def.md) provide a way to extract common code into a separate fragment or code snippet.

 There are two ways to define a function in ytt, a Starlark function, or a yaml fragment function.
 We will use both here.